 Smokin-It Model #2 Electric Smoker

-What We Love: Stainless steel construction, wheels for mobility, side handles
+What We Love: Stainless steel construction, casters for mobility, side handles

 What We Don't Love: It's heavy

 The Smokin-It electric smoker may seem basic initially, but it is a well-insulated, heavy-duty appliance with stainless steel construction.
+It's also heavy—weighing in at 114 pounds.
+Fortunately, it includes removable casters and side handles to move it around.
 This is a professional-level smoker designed to smoke up to 35 pounds of meat.

-This 17.25 x 21.5 x 24-inch smoker is NSF Certified, which means it has been tested by respected independent product testing organizations and safe for restaurant use.
+This 17.25 x 21.5 x 24-inch smoker is NSF Certified, which means it has been tested by respected independent product testing organizations and is safe for restaurant use.
 It's made from 18-gauge stainless steel and has four interior shelves that can be easily rearranged at any time, depending on what you cook.
-The 800-watt smoker does come with removable casters if you need it to be portable.
-This smoker is not intended for beginners and is ideal for serious smokers.
+The 800-watt smoker is not intended for beginners and is ideal for serious smokers.

 Dimensions (DxWxH): 17.25 x 21.5 x 24 inches | Capacity: 300 square inches | Wattage: 800 W